HunnyPuuh/Efficient-Graph-Based-Image-Segmentation/README.md

 ## Algorithm and its properties

-The algorithm is closely related to Kruskal’s algorithm for constructing a minimum spanning tree of a graph (cf. Cormen et al., 1990).
+The segmentation algorithm is closely related to Kruskal’s algorithm for constructing a minimum spanning tree of a graph (cf. Cormen et al., 1990).
 It can be implemented to run in O(m logm) time, where m is the number of edges in the graph.

-First, introduce the algorithm process
+First, introduce the segmentation algorithm process

 Input: <img src="img/eq5.png" > with n vertices and m edges